-- 1. general economic conditions; - 2. the possible effect of inflation or deflation;

-3. the expected tax consequences of investment decisions or strategies;

-4. the role that each investment or course of action plays within the overall trust portfolio;

-5. the expected total return from income and the appreciation of capital;

-114 Supra note 76 at s 27(9).

-6. needs for liquidity, regularity of income and preservation or appreciation of capital; and

-7. an asset's special relationship or special value, if any, to the purposes of the trust or to one or more of the beneficiaries.
+- 1. general economic conditions; - 2. the possible effect of inflation or deflation; - 3. the expected tax consequences of investment decisions or strategies; - 4. the role that each investment or course of action plays within the overall trust portfolio; - 5. the expected total return from income and the appreciation of capital; - 6. needs for liquidity, regularity of income and preservation or appreciation of capital; and - 7. an asset's special relationship or special value, if any, to the purposes of the trust or to one or more of the beneficiaries.

+$^{^{126}}$ Ibid at s 27(10).

 Subsection 27(6) of the Trustee Act also states that "a trustee must diversify the investment of trust property to an extent that is appropriate to, (a) the requirements of the trust; and (b) general economic and investment market conditions."
-Therefore, where the Trustee Act applies, before the directors of a charity can make an investment, they must be satisfied that the investment to be made meets the prudent investment stand set out in the Trustee Act, failing which directors may be exposed to personal liability for an imprudent investment.
+Therefore, where the Trustee Act applies, before the directors of a charity can make an investment, they must be satisfied that the investment to be made meets the prudent investor standard set out in the Trustee Act, failing which directors may be exposed to personal liability for an imprudent investment.

 Ontario's Trustee Act allows a trustee to obtain advice in relation to the investment of trust property, and can rely on such advice in meeting the mandatory requirements.
-Specifically, a trustee is not liable for losses to the trust where he or she relies upon such advice, provided that a prudent investor would rely upon the advice under comparable circumstances.116 While these sections give affirmation that charities and NPOs can obtain advice with regard to their investments, they do not give any guidance about how to evaluate whether a prudent investor would rely on such advice.
-For this reason, it is advisable, if a charity or NPO, where applicable, decides to rely on investment advice, to document the reasons why the directors thought it was reasonable to rely on that advice.
+Specifically, a trustee is not liable for losses to the trust where he or she relies upon such advice, provided that a prudent investor would rely upon the advice under comparable circumstances.127 While these sections give affirmation that charities and NPOs can obtain advice with regard to their investments, they do not give any guidance about how to evaluate whether a prudent investor would rely on such advice.
+For this reason, it is advisable that if a charity or NPO decides to rely on investment advice, to document the reasons why the directors thought it was reasonable to rely on that advice.

 Under the Trustee Act, it is possible for the board to delegate investment decision making to an agent (e.g. an investment manager).
 However, before the statutory authority to delegate investment decision-making can be utilized, it is necessary for the directors to develop, implement, regulate and review two or possibly three, separate documents.
-These documents include (1) an investment policy to evidence compliance with the mandatory investment criteria,
+These documents include (1) an investment policy to evidence compliance with the mandatory investment criteria, (2) a specific investment plan for each investment fund requiring a specific investment plan, and (3) an agency agreement with the agent to whom investment decision-making is to be delegated.
+Such documentation should be reviewed and updated on a regular basis.